RevanchistX/squadron-tech-interview/README.md

 3. Preview the history of file uploads and the data inside each file.

 Corners cut:
-1. The [Database](db/Task1/db.json) emulates MongoDB behaviour, saving and storing data to JSON.
+1. The [Database](db/Task1/db.json) emulates NoSQL behaviour, saving and storing data to JSON.
 2. Grid based preview not implemented.
 3. No Frontend framework is used.
 4. No Delete functionality.